vwaje13/Split-and-Settle/README.md

 ### Setting up the MongoDB Database

 1. Insert your MongoDB link in line 21 of 'server/app.js' for the devUrl.
-Currently, it is set to Ayush Sheth's MongoDB Cluster0
+Currently, it is set to Ayush Sheth's MongoDB Cluster0 (inactive)

 ### Running the Server